hongquan/CoBang/README.rst

 Install
 +++++++

-For now, there is no way to install from Python standard tools (``pip``, Poetry) because we cannot tell them to install data files (UI design, icons etc.) to correct places for a desktop app.
-The app will be installed from Ubuntu PPA after we finishing making a Debian packaging script.
+For now, there is no way to install with Python standard tools (``pip``, Poetry) because we cannot tell them to install data files (UI design, icons etc.) to correct places for a desktop app.
+The app will be installable from Ubuntu PPA after we finishing making a Debian packaging script.

 Development